 Allowed Trading Band

 To prevent market manipulation as well as idiosyncratic price moves trading on Delta Exchange can take place only within the allowed trading band.
-This band is defined as 2.5% range around the current Mark Price and is applicable depending up on the direction of a trade.
+This band is defined as +/- 2 standard deviation band around the current Mark Price and is applicable depending up on the direction of a trade.
 For buy trades, the upper bound (Max Price) of the trading band is applicable.
 This means any buy order cannot execute at a price greater than Max Price.
 Similarly, for sell orders, the lower bound (Min Price) of the trading band is applicable.
 This implies that the execution price of a sell order cannot be less than Min Sell.

 Please do note that trading bands are not applicable to liquidation orders.